 Astrophysics (Index) | About |

 The particle-physics term boson refers to a particle with full-integer spin (1, 2, 3, etc.).
 In contrast, a fermion is a particle with half-integer spin, i.e., 1/2 different than some integer (1/2, 3/2, -1/2, etc.).
 An elementary boson is one that is an elementary particle, and a composite boson is one that is a composite particle (comprising elementary particles whose spins sum to an integer), these two categories sharing the characteristics associated with full-integer spin, including adherence to Bose-Einstein statistics.
-Example elementary bosons are photons, gluons, W bosons, Z bosons, and Higgs bosons.
+Example elementary bosons are photons, gluons, weak bosons (W bosons and Z bosons), and Higgs bosons.
 Among the composite bosons are alpha particles, and any (other) atomic nucleus with an even mass number.
+Note that some elementary bosons have no (rest) mass and are always moving at the speed of light (c), while others have mass and always move at speeds less than c.